-Residential courses, run over five nights, again formed the core of our activities in 2017 offering a wonderful variety of adventure and fun activities in some of the most spectacular and awe-inspiring scenery that the UK has to offer.
+Four night residential courses form the core of our activities offering a wonderful variety of adventure and fun activities in some of the most spectacular and awe-inspiring scenery that the UK has to offer.

-To date our experience has shown that young people thrive in such fantastic settings and the incredible backdrops allow them to enjoy new challenges and experiences which they are never likely to forget.
+To date our experience has shown that young people thrive in the fantastic settings we can offer them and the incredible backdrops allow them to enjoy new challenges and experiences which they are never likely to forget.

 Our annual programme brings the best out of the young people who attend, allowing them to meet with others from a similar background, share their experiences, cares, concerns and successes, while giving them a more positive outlook on their own lives.